-Learner and assessor sign-off: EYE L5 SP 11 Champion equality, diversity and inclusion Learner name: Learner declaration of authenticity of unit: EYE L5 SP 11 PIN: I declare that the work presented for this unit is entirely my own work.
-Centre number: Learner signature: Centre number.
-Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 11 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Learner and assessor sign-off: EYE L5 SP 11: Champion equality, diversity and inclusion Learner name: Learner declaration of authenticity of unit: EYE L5 SP 11 PIN: I declare that the work presented for this unit is entirely my own work.
+Centre no: Learner signature: ULN: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 11 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
 Assessor signature: Date: For e-portfolio a signature is not required, providing the learner has a personalised and secure login.

-EYE L5 SP 12 Supporting children with special educational needs and disability in an early years setting (H/651/1411)
+EYE L5 SP 12: Supporting children with special educational needs and disability in an early years setting (H/651/1411)

 Unit summary The aim of this unit is to consider the role of the special educational needs coordinator (SENCo) for effective inclusion of children with special educational needs and disabilities (SEND) in early years settings.
 Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not yet achieved Level 4 9 credits 68 GLH (includes 15 work/placement hours)
+Mandatory Achieved/not Level 4 9 credits 53 GLH 15 Work/ yet achieved GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: Understand statutory requirements and national guidance for inclusive practice in early years settings 1.1 Outline legislation and national frameworks relevant to the role of the SENCo to include: legislation and code of practice local authority 'offer' in England, and the implications for early years settings integrated plans for education, health and care in England (EHCP) SEND pathfinder information England 1.2 Describe early years settings' obligations in relation to the allocation and appropriate use of: disability access fund (DAF) early years pupil premium (EYPP) 2.
-Understand provision 2.1 Evaluate education and care provision in early years settings for related to children's additional needs children's additional needs in relation to transition and significant life events 2.2 Summarise the needs of 'looked after children' in relation to transition 2.3 Identify sources of training for early years staff in relation to additional need 2.4 Describe the needs of children for whom English is an additional language (EAL) 3.
-Understand the role and responsibilities of the SENCo in early years 3.1 Analyse strategies used to identify SEND in early years settings, recognising that difficult or withdrawn behaviour does not necessarily mean that a baby or child has SEND settings 3.2 Evaluate partnership working in the SENCo role to include: early intervention and the graduated approach sharing information with staff and other professionals for consistency mentoring, coaching and leadership of staff 3.3 Explain the role of different professionals who may be involved with a child who has SEND in an early years setting Understand factors which may affect 4.1 Discuss pressures that families may face when caring for children with SEND
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand statutory requirements and national guidance for inclusive practice in early years settings 1.1 Outline legislation and national frameworks relevant to the role of the SENCo to include: legislation and code of practice local authority 'offer' in England, and the implications for early years settings integrated plans for education, health and care in England (EHCP) SEND pathfinder information England 1.2 Describe early years settings' obligations in relation to the allocation and appropriate use of: disability access fund (DAF) early years pupil premium (EYPP) 2.
+Understand provision related to children's additional needs 2.1 Evaluate education and care provision in early years settings for children's additional needs in relation to transition and significant life events 2.2 Summarise the needs of 'looked after children' in relation to transition 2.3 Identify sources of training for early years staff in relation to additional need 2.4 Describe the needs of children for whom English is an additional language (EAL) 3.
+Understand the role and responsibilities of the SENCo in early years settings 3.1 Analyse strategies used to identify SEND in early years settings, recognising that difficult or withdrawn behaviour does not necessarily mean that a baby or child has SEND 3.2 Evaluate partnership working in the SENCo role to include: early intervention and the graduated approach sharing information with staff and other professionals for consistency mentoring, coaching and leadership of staff 3.3 Explain the role of different professionals who may be involved with a child who has SEND in an early years setting 4.
+Understand factors which may affect 4.1 Discuss pressures that families may face when caring for children with SEND